-FINANCIAL ARRANGEMENTS: The fee for this tour is \$13,825 per person based on double occupancy from Tokyo.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$14,325 per person based on double occupancy from Tokyo.
 This includes all meals from dinner on Day 2 to dinner on Day 17, lodging as stated in the itinerary, internal commercial Japanese flights as described in this itinerary, ground transportation during the tour, and guide services provided by the tour leaders.
 The fee does not include airfare from your home to Tokyo and return, alcoholic beverages, special gratuities, telephone calls, laundry or items of a personal nature.
 Rates are based upon group tariffs, if the tour does not have sufficient registration, a small party supplement may have to be charged.

-The single supplement for this tour is \$400.
+The single supplement for this tour is \$700.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.

-PLEASE NOTE: This tour is priced based on estimated 2024 rates.
+PLEASE NOTE: This tour is priced based on estimated 2025 rates.
 If our ground operators increase their prices, we reserve the right to surcharge for whatever those additional costs may be.

-REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
+REGISTRATION & DEPOSIT: You may register for this tour through the VENT website or by calling our office (512-328-5221).
 The initial deposit for this tour is \$1,000 per person.
-A second deposit of \$3,000 is due 210 days prior to departure (June 17, 2024).
-If you prefer to pay your deposits using a credit card, the deposits must be made with MasterCard or Visa at the time of registration.
-If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-The VENT registration form (available from the VENT office or by download at https://ventbird.com) should be completed, signed, and returned to the VENT office.
+A second deposit of \$3,000 is due 210 days prior to departure (June 17, 2025).
+We accept MasterCard and Visa for both deposits.
+If you choose not to register online, you may pay your deposit by credit card, check, money order, or bank transfer.
+If not paying online, or by card, your tour space will be held for 10 days pending receipt of your deposit.